 Reading from a PDS

 lairs reads pub.layers.* records directly from a Personal Data Server over the XRPC HTTP interface.
 Public reads need no authentication, and an injected HTTP client can carry a session for private reads.
-This guide covers the read path end to end: resolve an identity, fetch records, decode the envelopes into generated models, and fetch blobs.
-The optional appview client is a discovery accelerator over the same envelope shape.
+The read path resolves identities, fetches records, decodes envelopes into generated models, and retrieves blobs.
+The optional appview client accelerates discovery over the same envelope shape.

 The transport throughout is httpx, not the atproto SDK.
 For full signatures see the ATProto reference.
 For why direct PDS access is the contract rather than the appview, see Architecture.